Max-We/Tetris-Gymnasium/README.md

 ## Acknowledgements

-We would like to thank the creators and maintainers of Gymnasium, CleanRL and Tetris-deep-Q-learning-pytorch for providing a powerful frameworks and refrence implementations
+We would like to thank the creators and maintainers of Gymnasium, CleanRL and Tetris-deep-Q-learning-pytorch for providing a powerful frameworks and reference implementations

 ---